bnb-chain/BEPs/BEP12.md

 #### New Transaction: WhitelistRecipients
+A node should reject the transaction if any of the accounts are already whitelisted by this sender.

-Parameters for adding whitelisted recipients
+Parameters for adding whitelisted recipients:

 |               | Type             | Description             |
 |---------------|------------------|-------------------------|